pietro14/cygno_repo/README.md

 Data are also shared in CYGNO CLOUD resources via the CYGNO application: https://notebook.cygno.cloud.infn.it:8888/ (jupyter notebook, python, root and terminal use dodasts/cygno-jupyter:v2.1 image) and availeble via web broser https://minio.cloud.infn.it/

 ## CYGNO CLI Tool *cygno_runs*

+tool to show runs infromation stored in the logbook

 	Usage: cygno_runs        [-ajgv] run number